 Having comprehensive medical records is one of the most important things when it comes to your hearing.
 There shouldn’t be any inconsistencies or gaps in your treatment history.
 However, gathering all this information is often easier said than done, which is where your disability attorney comes in handy.
 They can easily gather and compile all of the necessary medical records and then give them to the court on your behalf.

 Enlisting the help of an attorney to obtain your medical records often has its advantages.
 They’ll usually be able to obtain them for you more quickly than if you’d requested them yourself.
 After looking at them, they can tell you when they’re in need of updating.
-Additionally, once they’ve reviewed your records, they’ll be able to determine if extra documentation is needed to support your claim.
+Additionally, once they’ve reviewed your records, they’ll be able to determine if extra documentation is needed to support your claim if you’ve been denied Social Security disability on appeal.

 - Soliciting Doctors’ Opinions